 - The desert is actually my favorite area in Dubai.
 I have been to the desert the times (the hot-air balloon ride, a Sundowner Dune Dinner Safari, and a Morning Dune Bash) and I cannot wait to visit again.

 - Dubai Marina is a beautiful part of Dubai and was created in 2003.
-It is still constantly changing and expanding and thus you´ll always have to face construction work almost everywhere you look at.
-Currently, it is the second biggest man-made marina but Dubai would not be Dubai if it did not plan to break the records and make it the biggest in the world.
-It is the home to many hotels, including the highest hotel in the world and the perfect place for nice strolls and beautiful views.
+It is still constantly changing and expanding, and thus you’ll always have to see construction work almost everywhere you look.
+Currently, it is the second biggest man-made marina, but Dubai would not be Dubai if it did not plan to break records and make it the biggest in the world.
+It is the home to many hotels, including the highest hotel in the world, and the perfect place for nice strolls and beautiful views.

 - JBR Walk is, unlike Dubai Marina, located along the beach with many shops, restaurants, hotels, and bars.
 However, I also enjoy the proximity to Dubai Marina and love going there for a walk.

 - Palm Jumeirah: When I heard about the Palm(s) on TV for the first time, I was more than skeptical about the negative impacts on the environment.
 However, on my second and third trip to Dubai, I actually stayed at one of the hotels on Palm Jumeirah.
 There were supposed to be three palms but actually, one got only finished, and a second one is supposed to be finished eventually.
 The third one was stopped as a result of the financial crises which also hit Dubai.

 Best Places to Stay in Dubai

 Accommodation in Dubai is top – even a 3* hotel is better than other 3* hotels throughout the world.

 To get the best deals on your Dubai hotel click here.
 Not surprisingly, 5* hotels are better than in other parts of the world.
 Following are some hotels I have visited and reviewed in the past: